amongpixels/tripping-archer/README.md

 Post issues and problems if found.
 There's probably loads of them as the thing hasn't been properly polished.
 Let me know if you find it useful.

+If someone wants to add a Mac OS build I'd be obliged.
 ![The end.](http://amongpixels.com/tripping-archer/the-end.png)